muldjord/boris/data/behavs/README.md

 * energy=&lt;INTEGER&gt;: The amount of Boris' energy this behaviour will increase or decrease when starting the behaviour
 * hyper=&lt;INTEGER&gt;: The amount of Boris' hyperactivity level this behaviour will increase or decrease when starting the behaviour
 * hunger=&lt;INTEGER&gt;: The amount of Boris' hunger this behaviour will increase or decrease when starting the behaviour
-* bladder=&lt;INTEGER&gt;: The amount of Boris' need for a toilet this behaviour will increase or decrease when starting the behaviour
+* toilet=&lt;INTEGER&gt;: The amount of Boris' need for a toilet this behaviour will increase or decrease when starting the behaviour
 * social=&lt;INTEGER&gt;: The amount of Boris' social needs this behaviour will increase or decrease when starting the behaviour
 * fun=&lt;INTEGER&gt;: The amount of Boris' fun level this behaviour will increase or decrease when starting the behaviour
 * hygiene=&lt;INTEGER&gt;: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour